 Before you begin...

 Each Artful Reading Module is flexibly designed for a 2-3 week duration.
 Lessons are marked for Before-, During-, or After-Reading to guide your planning.
-We have added a sample of an After-Reading lesson entitled Rhythm in Our Feet for you to preview.
-Each lesson is formatted on a Teacher Lesson Card so you have all the information you need at your fingertips when it’s time to deliver.
+We have added a sample of an After Reading lesson entitled Rhythm in Our Feet for you to preview.
+Each lesson is designed in an easy to read format, with standards, materials needed, and step-by-step directions to ensure you are fully prepared when it’s time to deliver.

 - Show Me the Way to Spain